Enrique213-VP/MrOlympiaCompose/README.md

 ## Screens for demo project
-In this case, a mock server in Postman was created to design an API where the data of the MR.Olympia participants are consumed, then in the server requests OkHttp was used as a client to visualize the status of the data, thus being able to display this information by means of a LazyColumn (RecyclerView), also, If you see the project in web, you can go to this repository __[Mr.Old](https://github.com/Seb9809/mr-olympia-winners)__
+In this case, a mock server in Postman was created to design an API where the data of the MR.Olympia participants are consumed, then in the server requests OkHttp was used as a client to visualize the status of the data, thus being able to display this information by means of a LazyColumn (RecyclerView), also, If you would see the project in web, you can go to this repository __[Mr.Old](https://github.com/Seb9809/mr-olympia-winners)__

 ##